nemanjasvilarov/nemanjasvilarov/README.md

 ### Hello there, I'm Nemanja Svilarov :vulcan_salute:

-**'Blacksmith Of Web Development'** :hammer_and_wrench:

-I'm a Software Engineer that is passionate about Web Development.
+I'm a Software Engineer that is passionate about programming.
 I'm always looking for new technologies to add to my stack.
 You can look through my repositories if you're interested to see what I have built.

 #